 Graduates with a bachelor's degree in marketing can earn above-average salaries.
-For instance, the Bureau of Labor Statistics reports that advertising, marketing, and promotions managers earn an average annual salary of $132,620.
+For instance, the Bureau of Labor Statistics reports that advertising, marketing, and promotions managers made a median salary of $141,490 in 2020.
 Many factors affect earning potential, however, including location, experience, and industry.
-In 2018, top-earning marketing managers worked in professional, scientific, and technical services.
+Top-earning marketing managers work in professional, scientific, and technical services.

 Established in 1973, SMPS offers networking and continuing education resources for marketing and business leaders in industries like architecture, engineering, construction, and interior design.
 The organization represents more than 7,000 members in North America and offers benefits, including learning labs and discounts on trade publication subscriptions.